 You need to set up your online store to utilise Scheduled Ordering.
 Please use this quick start help guide as a checklist to get ready.

-Before you make your setting choices from the guide below we recommend that you check out industry specific examples to see how scheduled ordering can be adapted to suit tour requirements.
-We have specific examples for restaurants, cafes, bakeries, fast food takeaway, butchers and florists florists.
+Before you make your setting choices from the guide below we recommend that you check out industry-specific examples to see how scheduled ordering can be adapted to suit your requirements.
+We have specific examples for restaurants, cafes, bakeries, fast food takeaway, butchers, and florists.